RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 6. Working with House Managers on large projects to ensure that they are humanitarian and ecologically responsible efforts.
 7. Coordinating with Fun Team to host at least one education event per semester, such as a speaker or documentary screening, open to the greater Cornell community.

-The compensation for the SHOC includes no HIP, no cook group, and 1/5 off rent for a single room, but must continue to do chores.
+The compensation for the SHOC includes no HIP, no cook group, and 2.3% of rent for a single Cornell dorm room, but must continue to do chores.
 If conditions surrounding the meal plan (such as low enrollment of outside meal plan members) makes it necessary, the SHOC is the first to be asked to cook.
-During semesters in which the SHOC cooks, their compensation should be increased to 1/4 off of rent for a single room.<sup>29</sup>
+During semesters in which the SHOC cooks, their compensation should be increased by the difference between not cooking and cooking meal plans.<sup>29</sup>

 ## Summer House Manager
 The Summer House Manager performs at least some functions of all officers present during the regular academic semester.
 These may include collecting summer rent and the activity fee, overseeing chores, and signing in new house members<sup>31</sup>.
 The Summer HM(s) pays no rent for summer.
 The Summer HM(s) also do not do a chore nor late night if the house is at 60% capacity or more.
 At least 50% of the summer officer team must be available for the duration of the entirety of the Summer Housing period.
 It is expected that the entire summer officer team meets at the beginning of the semester to coordinate schedules and responsibilities and hold regular officer meetings. <sup>36,38</sup>